wheat-eco/wheat-eco/README.md

 | Wealth Concentration | Initial distribution often favors early adopters or wealthy investors | Fair launch through social distribution model |
 | Limited Growth Potential | Many assets have limited room for exponential growth | Starting from a low base with ambitious growth targets |

-## 5. Our Solution: Wheat-Sol
+## 5. Our Solution: WheatChain

-Wheat-Sol addresses these challenges by offering a blockchain-based platform centered around the SWHIT token, designed for long-term value storage and exponential growth:
+WheatChain addresses these challenges by offering a blockchain-based platform centered around the SWHIT token, designed for long-term value storage and exponential growth:

 ### 5.1 Long-Term Value Storage with Growth Potential

-At the core of Wheat-Sol is the SWHIT token, designed to appreciate significantly in value over time:
+At the core of WheatChain is the SWHIT token, designed to appreciate significantly in value over time:

 - Initial low valuation to allow broad participation
 - Deflationary tokenomics to combat inflation and increase scarcity